-In this version of a couscous risotto, I've paired traditional risotto ingredients, such as white wine, vegetable broth and fresh grated Parmesan cheese, with Israeli couscous instead of rice and added fresh spinach, just because I always like getting my greens in, and this creamy risotto recipe is an excellent way to sneak some in.
-The spinach soflty wilts and blends in perfectly with the risotto texture.
+In this version of a couscous risotto, we've paired traditional risotto ingredients, such as white wine, vegetable broth, and fresh grated Parmesan cheese, with Israeli couscous instead of rice and added fresh spinach, just because we always like getting our greens in, and this creamy risotto recipe is an excellent way to sneak some in.
+The spinach softly wilts and blends in perfectly with the risotto texture.

 - 1 cup Israeli couscous (also called pearl couscous)